nus-cs2113-AY2021S2/ip/docs/README.md

 7. Finding tasks by date
 8. Saving your data

-Each of the following section will guide you on how to use these functionalities and the required command format to follow.
+Each of the following section will guide you on how to use the functions, along with the required command format to follow.

 ### Adding task
 There are three types of tasks that can be added in Duke: todo, deadline and event.
 Todo is the most basic form of task, which is just a task you have on hand.
 Deadline tasks require a mandatory field /by yyyy-mm-dd, which is the deadline of your task.
 Lastly, event tasks require a mandatory field /at yyyy-mm-dd, which represents the day of which the event is happening